-I’m excited to announce that my latest release, a psychological thriller called Dead Dry Heart, is now available at all Amazon outlets.
+Dead Dry Heart, a psychological thriller, is available at all Amazon outlets.

 Here is the book description

 DEAD DRY HEART – A psychological thriller

 Tyler Thompson is Australia’s young, brilliant and charismatic Prime Minister, riding high on a wave of popularity.
 But the past has come back to haunt him and there is a shocking secret from his childhood that he will do almost anything to conceal.

 The one man who knows what happened twenty-five years ago is back – and he is hellbent on revenge.
 Tyler’s precious wife and baby have disappeared and their safe return will cost him everything: family, career and freedom.

 But even that may not be enough to satisfy his nemesis – and the truth may be more terrible than he could possibly imagine.

 A chilling novel about deceit, betrayal and murder, with twists and turns that you will not see coming.